Sean Couturier Game Preview: Flyers vs. Sabres

 Couturier Season Stats Insights

-- In 9 games this season, Couturier has a plus-minus rating of +1, while averaging 19:37 on the ice per game.
+- In 10 games this season, Couturier has averaged 19:31 on the ice, while putting up a plus-minus of 0.

-- Couturier has a goal in two of nine games this year, but has to post a multi-goal effort.
+- Couturier has a goal in two of 10 games this season, but has to post a multi-goal effort.

-- In six of nine games this year, Couturier has recorded a point, including two games with two or more points.
+- Couturier has registered a point in a game six times this season over 10 games played, with multiple points in two games.

-- Couturier has posted an assist in a game five times this season in nine games played, including multiple assists once.
+- Couturier has posted an assist in a game five times this year in 10 games played, including multiple assists once.

-- The implied probability that Couturier hits the over on his points prop total is 57.1%, based on the odds.
+- Couturier's implied probability to go over his point total is 57.1% based on the odds.

-- Couturier has an implied probability of 41.7% of going over his assist prop bet, based on the odds.
+- There is an implied probability of 40% of Couturier going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.